Sue Massaad, elementary school principal, talks aboout respecting a family's privacy following a death.(3:22)Video transcript

 “Our principal had provided us with written information and facts.
 This helped so much because in the midst of my own shock and grief, I could barely get the words out to tell my students that their classmate had been hit by a car during the lunch break”. – Teacher

-The following strategies will help you in contacting and working with the family.
+The following strategies will help you share information with students.

-Click on each tab on the left to find out more about the collaboration strategy.
+Click on each tab on the left for tips on informing students.

 Notify students in smaller groupsNotifying students in smaller groups, such as within their homerooms, allows for more personal discussions about grief with staff who are usually better known to the students.
 This also provides an opportunity for dialogue with classmates and is often a safer place for students to display their emotions.

 Avoid using the public announcement systemAvoid making an announcement of the death over the public announcement system or in a large group assembly.
 It doesn’t allow for a great deal of discussion or individual support, and it can be overwhelming for students to learn the news in such an environment.

 Designate space for crisis counsellingDesignate and organize a space in the school for a crisis or counselling team to meet with students, teachers, and parents (if applicable).
 Have drinks, food, and tissues available.